 The endurance of the Children of the Corn franchise surprises one.
-For a story that runs to only 11,000 words – a total of sixteen pages in print – it is amazing that so much has been able to be dragged out of so little.
+For a story that runs to only 11,000 words – a total of sixteen pages in print – it is amazing that filmmakers have managed to drag so much out of so little.
 The story does little more than introduce the town of Gatlin and the sinister child cult that worship He Who Walks Behind the Rows – King does not even offer any explanation of why the children took over the town or what the entity in the cornfields is.
-Despite this, we have managed to have so far ten films spun out of the story – which averages about fifteen pages per film!
+Despite this, we have managed to have so far ten films spun out of the story – which averages about one film every 1.5 pages!

 The frustration about Children of the Corn: The Gathering is that it is impossible to make sense of what is going on without having any of the other films to refer to.
-All it seems to be is a series of things happening and novelty deaths every so often without any kind of rationale – there is some talk about infection through rising body temperatures as the kids are brought in but no explanation of why.
-There is not even the usual stuff in the other Children of the Corn films of kids rebelling or talk about entities in the cornfield.
+All it seems to be is a series of novelty deaths every so often without any kind of rationale – there is some talk about infection through rising body temperatures as the kids are brought in but no explanation of why this is happening.
+There is not even the usual stuff in the other Children of the Corn films of kids rebelling against the adults or talk about entities in the cornfield.
 This sort of tries to give us an origin story – although one that completely contradicts the origin stories that were offered up in Children of the Corn II.

 The fascination that Children of the Corn: The Gathering has in retrospect is that it was one of the earliest film roles from Naomi Watts (her first leading role in a US film) at a time when she was an unknown just arrived from Australia and was not the A-lister and multiple Academy Award nominee she was after being propelled to the spotlight a few years later in David Lynch’s Mulholland Dr. (2001).